aces/Loris-MRI/docs/scripts_md/get_dicom_files.md

            the scan type name is not used to determine which DICOM files to extract.
 This option must be used if no patient name patterns were specified via `-n` (see above).

-\-d       : extract the files in directory `<dir_argument>/get_dicom_files.pl.<UNIX_process_number>`
+\-d       : extract the files in directory `<dir_argument>/get_dicom_files.pl.<random_string>`
-           For example with `-d /data/tmp`, the DICOM files will be extracted in `/data/tmp/get_dicom_files.pl.67888` (assuming 67888 is the process number).
+           For example with `-d /data/tmp`, the DICOM files might be extracted in `/data/tmp/get_dicom_files.pl.n1d4`.
 By default, dir\_argument is set to the value of the environment variable `TMPDIR`.
-Note that the directory argument has to exist and be writeable, otherwise the script will issue an error and abort.
+Since the UNIX program `tar` has known limitations with NFS file systems (incorrect reports of files that changed while they are archived), the argument to `-d` should not be a directory that resides on an NFS mounted file system.
+           Failure to do so might result in `get_dicom_files.pl` failing.

 \-o       : basename of the final `tar.gz` file to produce, in the current directory (defaults to
            `dicoms.tar.gz`).

+\-p       : when storing a DICOM file in the archive, use the PSCID of the candidate as one of the
+           components of the file path (default is to use the DCCID).

 # DESCRIPTION